 The other day, a long time reader and frequent commenter made the argument that America is a “propositional nation.”
 This is a popular assertion, one that has no basis in American history, but popular nonetheless.
 Its popularity on the Right is largely due to neocons peddling it as a part of their efforts to redefine and co-opt the Right.
-It has also been useful in justifying open borders and endless military adventures on the fringes of civilization.
+It has also been useful in justifying open borders and endless military adventures.
 These days, the biggest fans of this idea are the Civic Nationalists.

-The argument is that America is an exception among nations because it is organized around a set of ideas and principles, rather than blood and soil like other nations.
+The argument is that America is an exception among nations because it is organized around a set of ideas and principles, rather than blood and soil.
 The foundation of the proposition comes from the Declaration of Independence.
 “We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable rights that among these are life, liberty, and the pursuit of happiness.”
-To be an American means accepting that and all that flows from it.
+To be an American means accepting those claims.

 There is, of course, the fact that America was a Christian nation at the time of the Founding.
 The men who wrote and signed off on “all men are created equal” rather obviously did not believe it in the modern, secular sense.
 They were Christians so they believed that only two people were ever created, everyone else was born.
 They certainly did not think people were born equal.
 To believe that all people are equal in the corporal sense or the political sense is to believe that reality is a social construct.